Skip to main content

 Multiple frontend domains with separate backends

-You can use the following guide if you have a single Authorization Service that is used by multiple applications.
-In turn, each app has separate frontend and backend instances that are served from different domains.
-Using the actual OAuth 2.0 terminology, each application can be considered a Client while the backends are also Resource Servers.
+You can use the following guide if you have a single Authorization Service that multiple applications use.
+In turn, each app has separate frontend and backend instances that serve from different domains.
+The authentication flow works in the following way:

 • The application frontend calls a login endpoint on the backend application.